 Please read email advice FAQ to find out more about the service.

-Housing Rights complies with the Data Protection Act 1998.
-Housing Rights is the data controller for the purposes of the Act.
+Housing Rights complies with Data Protection Legislation.
+Housing Rights is the data controller for the purposes of the legislation.

 10-12 High Street

 Tel: 028 9024 5640

 E-mail: [email protected]

 You will be asked to provide proof of identity.